Welcome! Here's what's new at MyRWA...

 Combatting Invasive Species

-For the fifth year MyRWA and partners are working together to remove the invasive water chestnut from the Mystic River.
-So far this year 6,063 baskets of water chestnuts have been hand-pulled from the Mystic by 871 volunteers.
+For the fifth year MyRWA and partners worked together to remove the invasive water chestnut from the Mystic River.
+We had the most productive year yet with 6,603 baskets of water chestnuts hand-pulled from the Mystic by 941 volunteers!
 An additional 1,000 tons have been removed by the mechanical harvester.
 Read more about the Water Chestnut Removal Project here.
 Watch this video from Somerville Neighborhood News.

 Explore Your Local Water Quality!